Aérospatiale SA 360 Dauphin: Development

 During the 1960s, French aircraft company Sud Aviation, which merged into aerospace manufacturer Aérospatiale at the end of the decade, had developed a broad range of rotorcraft, including the Gazelle, a fast scout/light attack helicopter, and the Puma, a medium-sized utility helicopter.
-Towards the end of that decade, the company recognised that there was a vacant niche between the smaller Gazelle and the larger Puma for which a new helicopter could be developed to fulfil.
+Towards the end of that decade, the company recognised that there was a vacant slot between the smaller Gazelle and the larger Puma for which a new helicopter could be developed to fulfil.
 Accordingly, during the early 1970s, Aérospatiale undertook a project to develop such a rotorcraft, resulting in the SA 360 Dauphin.

 On 2 June 1972, the first of two Dauphin prototypes (registration F-WSQL) performed the first of 180 test flights in its original configuration.
 It was initially powered by a single Turbomeca Astazou XVI turboshaft engine, capable of generating up to 730 kW (980 hp) of thrust.
 The original design of the Dauphin drew heavily upon several of Aérospatiale's other rotorcraft, having adopted the fenestron anti-torque device of the Gazelle and the main rotor system of the Alouette III.
 Following an initial period of evaluation, a number of modifications were incorporated onto the prototypes.
-These included an increase of engine power via the adoption of the more powerful Astazou XVIIIA powerplant, capable of generating up to 780 kW (1,050 hp).
-Additionally, the original metal rotor blades were replaced with plastic counterparts, Aérospatiale engineers had made this change for the purpose of reducing both vibration levels and instances of ground resonance.
+These included an increase of engine power with the adoption of the more powerful Astazou XVIIIA powerplant, capable of generating up to 780 kW (1,050 hp).
+Additionally, the original metal rotor blades were replaced with composite versions, Aérospatiale engineers had made this change for the purpose of reducing both vibration levels and instances of ground resonance.

-Thus modified, test flights resumed in May 1973, in time to present the new aircraft at that year's Paris Air Show.
+Post modifications, the test flights resumed in May 1973, in time to present the new aircraft at that year's Paris Air Show.
 In the meantime, a second prototype (registration F-WSQX) joined the test programme, flying first on 29 January.
 At the show, the first prototype broke three world airspeed records for helicopters in the 1,750 kg – 3,000 kg class (FAI class E-1d).
 Piloted by Roland Coffignot, while carrying a dummy payload to represent eight passengers, it broke the 100 km closed-circuit (299 km/h, 186 mph), 3 km straight-course (312 km/h, 195 mph), and 15 km straight-course (303 km/h, 189 mph) records.